 Criminal Traffic Crimes

 Florida law distinguishes between civil traffic infractions and criminal traffic violations.
 Civil traffic infractions are only punishable by a fine.
 Examples of civil traffic violations include a speeding ticket or a citation for running a red light.

 On the other hand, criminal traffic violations can be classified as either a felony or misdemeanor, both of which are punishable by incarceration in jail or prison.
-Examples of criminal traffic violations include DUI, driving on a suspended license, leaving the scene of an accident, reckless driving and fleeing to elude.
+Examples of criminal traffic violations include DUI, driving on a suspended license, leaving the scene of an accident, reckless driving, fleeing to elude, or even vehicular manslaughter.

 Because many of these criminal traffic cases involve an officer stopping a moving vehicle during a routine traffic stop, common legal issues include: